l-hepper/LearningPathProject/README.md

 ```

 ## Endpoints Overview
-/users: CRUD operations for users.
+\/users: CRUD operations for users
-/tasks: CRUD operations for tasks.
+\/tasks: CRUD operations for tasks
-/token: Authentication endpoint to obtain the JWT.
+\/token: Authentication endpoint to obtain the JWT